UMBC-Coral-Lab/trojai-submission-all/README.md

   * To submit container to train or test leaderboards, change the `sts` to `train` or `test` and **rebuild** container.
 Rebuilding is important otherwise container does not get picked up for execution.

- 7. To submit the container for execution, upload the container to GDrive of umbctrojai account and share it with trojai@nist.gov.
+ 7. To submit the container for execution, upload the container to GDrive of umbctrojai account and share it with trojai@nist.gov